OpenCouncilData/ocd-standards/trees.md

 * `description`: Other information about the tree that is not its scientific name or species.
 * `family`: Botanical family.
 * `dbh_min`, `dbh_max`, `height_min`, `height_max`, `crown_min`, `crown_max`:  See *General recommendations*.
+* `ule_min`: Lower bound on useful life expectancy, when surveyed, in years. eg: `15`
+* `ule_max`: Upper bound on useful life expectancy, when surveyed, in years.
+Blank means an unbounded range, like "20+ years". eg: `25`
 * `address`: Street address.